Track of the Moon Beast: Reception and legacy

 Critical response has been predominantly negative.
 John Kenneth Muir considered the film to be "a failure in every way," criticizing its special effects, acting, and story.
 Muir did note that despite its numerous negative aspects, the movie had a quirky charm to it, similar to that of other low-budget 1970s films such as The Crater Lake Monster and The Giant Spider Invasion.
 TV Guide panned the film, saying, "Although this premise is ripe with comedic opportunities, the production is hampered by classically inept film-making, and the story unfolds so slowly one begins to think the film is running in reverse.
 The acting is even worse.
 Still, horror fanatics might find some interest in Joe Blasko's lizard makeup."
 Oh the Horror! gave it a negative review, panning the film's execution, dialogue, and script, and deeming the movie "embarrassing" and its ending "ridiculous."
+It would later be on IMDb's "Bottom 100" list, at one point in the 53rd slot.

 Mystery Science Theater 3000

 The film is featured in a tenth season episode (#1007) of Mystery Science Theater 3000.
-Fodder for mockery includes, but is not limited to, the "brain-dead" expression of the lead actress (Donna Leigh Drake), the "horrible" dialogue, and the suggestive name and unctuous nature of the character Johnny Longbow—whom the MST3K characters repeatedly refer to as "Johnny Longbone."
-An entire host segment with Mike Nelson, in the style of VH1's Behind the Music, is devoted to "The Band That Played California Lady."
-The scene in which Johnny names the ingredients in his stew quickly becomes a running gag, and is one of the writers' favorite moments from the series.
-Writer Kevin Murphy said that Johnny's world-weary sigh of "onions ..." made him one of the "best" characters they had ever encountered.
 In 2017, Track of the Moon Beast was included in the Volume 38 DVD set, alongside Invasion USA, Colossus and the Headhunters, and High School Big Shot.